 - Begin with a light warm-up at a jogging pace for 5 to 10 minutes.

-- Grab the handrails, and lift your body off the deck.
+- Safely turn off the treadmill to avoid tripping and grab the handrails – lift your body off the deck.

-- Rest for 10 seconds then carefully hop back on the best, and run for 30 second.
+- Rest for 10 seconds, then turn the treadmill back on and carefully hop back on the deck and run for 30 seconds.

 When you lift yourself up, you also have the option of doing knee raises.
-Slowly lower your feet to the floor then draw your knees back up to your chest in a smooth, fluid motion.
-Your triceps and chest would get a great work out as well while they support your body weight.
+For your safety, make sure your treadmill belt has stopped prior to performing your knee raises.
+Slowly lower your feet to the belt then draw your knees back up to your chest in a smooth, fluid motion.
+Your triceps and chest will get a great workout as well as they support your body weight.

 Trying to isolate your abs with your treadmill workouts takes a lot of physical and mental strength.
-Make sure to pay close attention at all times, and be very calculated with your moves.
-If performed with good technique, your stomach and body will experience great benefits.
+Make sure to pay close attention at all times and be very calculated with your moves.
+If performed with good technique, you may notice great results!